 As an important add-on to the existing literature, this paper aims to study the utility maximization problem under transaction costs together with unbounded random endowments.
-We note that the optimal investment problem defined on multi-asset accounts with random endowments has been studied by \cite{campi1}.
-In order to apply the superhedging theorem in \cite{Campi06}, however, \cite{campi1} still works with admissible portfolios and their random endowments are assumed to satisfy $\mathcal{E}_T\in\mathbb{L}^{\infty}$ in order to guarantee the existence of the optimal solution.
-Due to the unboundedness assumption on random endowments in our framework, the definition of admissible portfolios is no longer suitable and needs to be modified since the constant lower bound will become an unnatural constraint.
+We note that the optimal investment problem with random endowments has been studied firstly by \cite{campi1}.
+In order to apply the super-hedging theorem in \cite{Campi06}, however, \cite{campi1} still works with admissible portfolios and their random endowments are assumed to satisfy $\mathcal{E}_T\in\mathbb{L}^{\infty}$ in order to guarantee the existence of the optimal solution.
+When the boundedness assumption is relaxed, the definition of admissible portfolios becomes no longer suitable and needs to be modified as the constant lower bound will turn out to be an unnatural constraint.
 In the frictionless market, a definition of acceptable portfolios is introduced by \cite{DS97} and \cite{kram04} in which some maximal elements in the set of wealth processes can serve as the stochastic thresholds.
-However, with transaction costs, the definition of acceptable portfolios is not clear.
-Indeed, the naive choice of the maximal element from the admissible portfolio processes with transaction costs can not be applied as lower bounds, see \cite{jacka2007} for example.
+However, the same choice of the maximal element from the admissible portfolio processes in the context of transaction costs can not be applied as lower bounds, see \cite{jacka2007} for some counterexamples.